-As a Managing Director at LFA, JT provides strategic leadership and oversees talent acquisition and retention, as well as staff training, development, and support.
-JT also co-founded and serves on the Cultural Humility Committee, LFA's internal working group dedicated to proactively bringing a racial justice and equity lens to our work by facilitating ongoing personal and organizational reflection and to developing skills and tools for keeping LFA’s work responsive to our clients’ diverse perspectives, values, and cultural contexts.
+As Director of Equitable Practice, JT supports the LFA team in embedding an equity, racial justice, and social justice lens into our consulting work.
+JT also co-founded and serves on the Cultural Humility Committee to facilitate ongoing personal and organizational reflection at LFA and to develop skills and tools for keeping LFA’s work responsive to our clients’ diverse perspectives, values, and cultural contexts.

 JT has a passion for behavioral health and wellness—particularly in queer and transgender communities—and for supporting those affected by trauma that long precedes JT’s time at LFA.
 JT spent over ten years volunteering on various crisis helplines—including co-founding one—such as the LGBT Hotline of San Francisco.
 In addition, JT’s previous work as an HIV prevention outreach worker and test counselor in community clinics intersected with issues of behavioral health and trauma in significant ways.
 Before coming to LFA, JT held program planning, policy analysis, research, and evaluation jobs with the U.S. Department of Health and Human Services, the Gay and Lesbian Medical Association, the National Housing Law Project, Alameda County Social Services Agency, and the Health Professions Partnership Initiative.